elizabethgarza/Spanish-Diacriticizer/README.md

 ## Background

-For some unidecoded words, like "espanol", the model simply has to perform a dictionary lookup to determine whether or not the *n* should have a diacritic.
+For some undiacriticized words, like *espanol*, a diacriticizer model would have to perform a simple dictionary lookup to determine whether or not the *n* should have a diacritic.
 But for others, like *esta*, this operation will not suffice because there are two viable word forms stored in the value entry: *está* and *esta*.
-In such cases, the model has to be given more information about the words before it can predict whether or not to add a diacritic to the letter *a*.
+In such cases, such a model has to be given more information about the words before it can predict whether or not to add a diacritic to the letter *a*.

 Unlike computers, humans would quickly be able to decide which of the two words is correct by analyzing the word’s grammatical context.
 For example, in this sentence--